The committee machine: Computational to statistical gaps in learning a two-layers neural network

 For $t\in [0,1]$, define the $K$-dimensional vector:

-where matrix square-roots (that we denote equivalently $A^{1/2}$ or $\sqrt{A}$) are well defined.
+where matrix square-roots (that we denote equivalently $A^{1/2}$ or $\sqrt{A}$) are well-defined.
 We interpolate with auxiliary problems related to those discussed in sec.~\ref{part2}; the interpolating estimation problem is given by the following observation model, with two types of $t$-dependent observations:

 where $\underline{Z}'_i$ is (for each $i$) a $K$-vector with i.i.d.\ ${\cal N}(0,1)$ components, and $\underline{Y}'_{t,i}$ is a $K$-vector as well.
 Recall that in our notation the $*$-variables have to be retrieved, while the other random variables are assumed to be known (except for the noise variables obviously).
 Define now $\underline{s}_{t,\mu}$ by the expression of $\underline{S}_{t, \mu}$ but with $\underline{w}_i$ replacing $\underline{W}_i^*$ and $\underline{u}_\mu$ replacing $\underline{U}_\mu^*$.
 We introduce the {\it interpolating posterior}: